SebastienBtr/capitrain/README.md

 ### 2 - Network sniffer with a TShark wrapper

-The second solution, and the one that is provided in this project is to use TShark.
+The second solution, and the one that is provided in this project, is to use TShark.

 "TShark is a terminal oriented version of Wireshark designed for capturing and displaying packets when an interactive user interface isn’t necessary or available" ([from wireshark documentation](https://www.wireshark.org/docs/wsug_html_chunked/AppToolstshark.html))

-With this solution we cannot see all the request and their paylods as it would be possible with the proxy solution but we have all the packets in TCP/UDP and the minimum information that we need to analyse them.
+With this solution we cannot see all the requests and their paylods as it would be possible with the proxy solution but we have all the packets in TCP/UDP and the minimum information that we need to analyse them.
+To simplify our work we used pyshark, a python wrapper for TShark.

-//TODO: add more info
+There are still some issues with this solution, TShark provides us what they call "streams" to separate packets from different {source, destination}, but inside a stream we cannot reassemble packets by request, we need to do it by analysing the time between packets to guess if they are together.
+For example, if we sniff 10 packets relatively close in the time inside a stream and then we receive nothing during 5 seconds, the next packets are probably from another request.

+To do this "guessing" our program is calculating an average time delta between packets by stream dynamically.
+It means we update the stream's average time delta value everytime we receive a packet and we flush data when we receive a packet x times the average value later, where x is an arbitrary value that we setted to 3 but it can obviously be changed, after that we reset the average delta value.

+This approach is really criticable, the firsts deltas can sometimes not be representative of the rest and then the cutting will be wrong.
+Another solution could be to first analyse all the packets to calcul this average value (we can do multiples iterations to refine the value) before doing another analysis for the cuttings.

 **Work based on:**
   * https://www.geeek.org/iphone-analyse-trafic-reseau-application-mobile-ios-177/